MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/full-partial-refunds.md

 weight: 30
 layout: 'single'
 meta_title: "Full and partial refunds - MultiSafepay Docs"
-short_description: "Via your MultiSafepay account, ready-made integration, or API"
+short_description: "Via your MultiSafepay dashboard, ready-made integration, or API"
 read_more: "."
 url: '/refunds/full-partial/'
 ---

-You can process full and partial refunds via your MultiSafepay account, our ready-made integrations, and our API.
+You can process full and partial refunds via your MultiSafepay dashboard, our ready-made integrations, and our API.

 For support, email the Support Team at <support@multisafepay.com>

-## MultiSafepay account
+## MultiSafepay dashboard

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Transactions** > **Transaction overview**.
 3. Search for the transaction you want to refund and click to open the **Transaction details** page.
 4. Click **Refund order**: